wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 {id="fig-ch6-rango-links"}
 ![The links to Django pages.](images/ch6-rango-links.png)

-X> ##Exercises
-X>
-X>
+X> ## Exercises
 X> Reinforce what you've learnt in this chapter by trying out the following exercises.
 X>
-X> - Update the population script to add some value to the `views` count for each page.
+X> * Update the population script to add some value to the `views` count for each page.
-X> - Modify the index page to also include the top 5 most viewed pages.
+X> * Modify the index page to also include the top 5 most viewed pages.
-X> - Include a heading for the "Most Liked Categories" and "Most Viewed Pages".
+X> * Include a heading for the "Most Liked Categories" and "Most Viewed Pages".
-X> - Include a link back to the index page from the category page.
+X> * Include a link back to the index page from the category page.
-X> - Undertake [part three of official Django tutorial](https://docs.djangoproject.com/en/1.9/intro/tutorial03/) if you have not done so already to reinforce what you've learnt here.
+X> * Undertake [part three of official Django tutorial](https://docs.djangoproject.com/en/1.9/intro/tutorial03/) if you have not done so already to reinforce what you've learnt here.

 {id="fig-ch6-exercises"}
 ![The index page after you complete the exercises, showing the most liked categories and most viewed pages.](images/ch6-exercises.png)

 T> ### Hints
-T>
-T> - When updating the population script add in the values to the page dictionaries first then when iterating through the page dictionaries for each category pass the views data through i.e. `p["views"]`.
+T> * When updating the population script, you'll essentially follow the same process as you went through in the [previous chapter's](#chapter-models-databases) exercises.
+You will need to update the data structures for each page, and also update the code that makes use of them.
+T>      * Update the three data structures containing pages for each category -- `python_pages`, `django_pages` and `other_pages`.
+Each page has a `title` and `url` -- they all now need a count of how many `views` they see, too.
+T>      * Look at how the `add_page()` function is defined in your population script.
+Does it allow for you to pass in a `views` count?
+Do you need to change anything in this function?
+T>      * Finally, update the line where the `add_page()` function is *called*.
+If you called the views count in the data structures `views`, and the dictionary that represents a page is called `p` in the context of where `add_page()` is called, how can you pass the views count into the function?
-T> - Remember to re-run the population script so that the views are updated.
+T> * Remember to re-run the population script so that the views are updated.
-T>
-T> - You will need to edit both the `index` view and the `index.html` template to put the most viewed i.e. popular pages on the index page.
+T>      * You will need to edit both the `index` view and the `index.html` template to put the most viewed (i.e. popular pages) on the index page.
-T> - Instead of accessing the `Category` model, you will have to ask the `Page` model for the most viewed pages.
+T>      * Instead of accessing the `Category` model, you will have to ask the `Page` model for the most viewed pages.
-T> - Remember to pass the list of pages through to the context.
+T>      * Remember to pass the list of pages through to the context.
-T> - If you are not sure about the HTML template code to use, you can draw inspiration from the `category.html` template code as the markup is essentially the same.
+T>      * If you are not sure about the HTML template code to use, you can draw inspiration from the `category.html` template code as the markup is essentially the same.

 T> ### Model Tips
 T> For more tips on working with models you can take a look through the following blog posts:
 T>
 T> 1.
 [Best Practices when working with models](http://steelkiwi.com/blog/best-practices-working-django-models-python/) by Kostantin Moiseenko.
 In this post you will find a series of tips and tricks when working with models.
-T>
 T> 2.
 [How to make your Django Models DRYer](https://medium.com/@raiderrobert/make-your-django-models-dryer-4b8d0f3453dd#.ozrdt3rsm) by Robert Roskam.
 In this post you can see how you can use the `property` method of a class to reduce the amount of code needed when accessing related models.